A Stormy Night: The sisters

 However, the elder sister displays her own familiarity with lowbrow post-Romantic literature, when she mutters lyrics from George Sion.
 Cazimir notes that this intertextual hint evokes a deeper level of kitsch: the poem in Veta's version is slightly modified from Sion's original, and thus closely reproduces a variant published in Dorul almanac throughout the 1860s.
 She picks up from this version the neologistic verb a compătimi ("to commiserate"), which seeps into her speech as a pleonasm: [ei] compătimesc împreună ("[they] commiserate with each other")—one of several examples of her verbal redundancy.
 Another fragment of Veta's singing has been tracked down by Cioculescu to an anonymous romance collected by N. D. Popescu-Popnedea.
 Cazimir argues that Veta remains insincere, and herself kitsch, when her self-reported "sensible" nature, with its approval of public reserve, does not prevent her from pursuing Chiriac inside her own home.
 Director Carlo Di Stefano identified her as a "complete character of female shrewdness and wickedness", but also retained that she is sincerely in love with Chiriac.

 Zița's fundamental hypocrisy is in her self-presentation as "delicate", which does not prevent her from casually recounting her own violent outbursts against her former husband.
-Philologist Mircea Tomuș highlighter her usage of the terms nene and țață in addressing Dumitrache and Veta, respectively.
+Philologist Mircea Tomuș highlighted her usage of the terms nene and țață in addressing Dumitrache and Veta, respectively.
 These pinpoint her familiarity with the "code of conduct" of an ancestral market town.
 Possibly aged 21, she is repeatedly shown to have attended boarding school, which hints at her being shaped by the cliches of late Romanticism (this being also why she ultimately finds Venturiano beguiling).
 In one fragment of his prose, Caragiale mocks this upbringing as lectură Romantică ("readings of Romanticism"), a term that Cazimir finds useful for summarizing the intellectual background shared by Zița and other Caragialesque females.
 She and her passion for reading have immediate, if less studied, models in mahala-themed comedies by Caragiale's uncle, Costache Caragiale.